Buckminster Fuller – father of the geodesic dome

 Geodesic domes in the world

 You may have seen a geodesic dome in a science fiction movie.
 Geodesic domes are used extensively in fiction and movies to show the future.
 But how popular are they in the real world?
 Geodesic domes have many admirers, but have never really had a major impact in the development of our cities.
 There are today about 300,000 buildings around the world that are based on the geodesic dome.
 The construction is used primarily in sports stadia, exhibition halls, radar stations etc. The US exhibition pavilion at the Expo 67 is one world famous example.
 Other geodesic formations that often appear in photographs are the greenhouses at the Eden project tourist attraction in the UK.
-They are now joined by the Dome of Visions in Stockholm.
+They are now joined by the Dome of Visions in Sweden.

 Read more at The Buckminster Fuller Institute.